masamatt/mjo_eq-wave_model/README.md

 ## I. Overview
 This repository contains the original model code used in the _Dynamics of Atmospheres and Oceans_ journal article (Schubert and Masarik, 2006)<sup>[\[1\]](#1)</sup>, as well as the MS thesis (Masarik,  2007)<sup>[\[2\]](#2)</sup>.
 The description here will follow the later.
 Introductory information on the tropical weather phenomenon that is the subject of the study, the Madden Julian oscillation (MJO), can be found in [Ch 1](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_ch1_intro.pdf).

-There are actually two models available within the repository.
+Two models are available within the repository.
 The first, derived from [primitive equations](#Vi-Primitive-Equation-Model) on an equatorial beta-plane, is contained mostly in the directory `primitive/`.
-A schematic outlining the computational procedure for this model is given in [App F](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_comp_proc.pdf).
-The second model is contained mostly in the directory `balanced/`, and is derived from the primitive equation [potential vorticity](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_3.1.pdf) (PV) principle along with a linear balance relationship
+The second model is contained mostly in the directory `balanced/`, and is derived from the primitive equation [potential vorticity](#Vii-Balanced-Model) (PV) principle.
+The directory `lib/` contains a few routines shared between both models
-\([App H](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_eq_bal.pdf)\) that is valid in the entire equatorial plane, equator included.
+...basis functions, ...

 <br>

 [\[Return to top\]](#mjo_eq-wave_model)